Growing up with emotionally immature parents is confusing.

 Many people claim to have had a bad childhood, where their parents were immature, irrational, or unloving.
 Still, if we continue to blame our childhood for our present-day issues, all we are doing is allocating blame on someone else for our problems, which is a sign of emotional immaturity.

-If you want to break the cycle of immaturity and not make the same mistakes your parents did, then it’s important to take responsibility for your own well-being, and not resort to blaming others to make you feel better.
+One way to break the cycle of immaturity and not make the same mistakes your parents did is by taking responsibility for your own well-being and not blaming others to make you feel better.

 You may want to lash out at your parents or try to control their behavior, but these are also signs of emotional immaturity.
 Instead, it’s best to do what they didn’t and do some inner work.

-This involves letting go, bringing mindful awareness to your emotions, and accepting that you’re the only one responsible for how you move forward in life.
+This involves letting go, cultivating healthy detachment, bringing mindful awareness to your emotions, and accepting that you’re the only one responsible for how you move forward in life.

 Overcoming the difficulties that stem from growing up with emotionally immature parents is by no means easy, but the rewards are more than worth the effort.